-Secure storage facility ('the box within the box') Requirement: 'a box within a box' Note Additional information The secure room(s) must contain one of the following which must be accessible by the two to six key holders only: Strong non-portable safe Small safes must be fixed securely in place.
-The small lockable boxes often found in hotel rooms are not suitable. or; Non-portable security cabinet with multi-point locking system A multi-point locking system means a cabinet with thick heavy duty bolts in the door (not a slim internal bar). or; Metal cabinet with full length external locking bar, bolted to wall or floor A full length external locking bar will ensure that question papers are always stored in a secure environment.
+Table 2: Secure storage facility ('the box able 2: Secure storage facility ('the box within the box') Requirement Note Additional information The secure room(s) must contain one of the following which must be accessible by the two to six key holders only: Strong non-portable safe or; Small safes must be fixed securely in place.
+The small lockable boxes often found in hotel rooms are not suitable.
+Non-portable security cabinet with multi-point locking system or; A multi-point locking system means a cabinet with thick heavy duty bolts in the door (not a slim internal bar).
+Metal cabinet with full length external locking bar, bolted to wall or floor A full length external locking bar will ensure that question papers are always stored in a secure environment.
 A filing cabinet requires a full length external locking bar that runs the entire length of the centre of the cabinet.
 A standard wardrobe style cabinet requires an external locking bar across the entire width of the cabinet.
-These cabinets can be purchased with a pre-fitted bar that runs the entire length covering the point where the doors meet. or, where a centre has large numbers of question papers to store: Metal security screen, e.g. roll down shutter, directly in front of open shelving The screen must be directly flush against the shelving, in effect creating a cabinet.
+These cabinets can be purchased with a pre-fitted bar that runs the entire length covering the point where the doors meet.

+The screen must be directly flush against the shelving, in effect creating a cabinet.
 It cannot be directly behind or in front of a door.